adamkow/nc-news/README.md

 Visit [https://nc-adam-news.netlify.app](https://nc-adam-news.netlify.app) in your web browser to view the app.

+note: API may take some time to load

 ## Getting Started

 To use the NC News App, you can follow these steps: